 How to avoid

-To avoid disappointment, ensure your technician is qualified and has significant experience.
+To avoid disappointment and a Fousey hair tattoo, ensure your technician is qualified and has significant experience.
 If you are unsure, just ask them.
 A qualified SMP artist wouldn’t find it rude as they understand the decision you are making is a big one.
 Another obvious ways are to check out their work.
 What is their quality like?
 Below we have some images of good SMP, and poor SMP, so you can tell the difference and also the qualities of a trained practitioner.

 Remember, it is your due diligence to check!